Asgill History, Family Crest & Coats of Arms

 On the western coast of Scotland and on the Hebrides islands the Asgill family was born among the ancient Dalriadan clans.
 Their name comes from an ancient Norse warrior name Askell, which means cauldron of the Gods and denoted son of Asgaill.

 The surname Asgill was first found in living on the Islands of Skye and of Lewis (Scottish Gaelic: Leòdhas), where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.
 On Skye, ancestors of the Asgill Clan occupied the district of "Rubha an Dunain, " where the ruins of the family residence may seen to this day.

 Early History of the Asgill family

-Another 208 words (15 lines of text) covering the year 1795 is included under the topic Early Asgill History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Asgill research.
+Another 128 words (9 lines of text) covering the years 1863 and 1795 are included under the topic Early Asgill History in all our PDF Extended History products and printed products wherever possible.

 Asgill Spelling Variations

 In various documents Asgill has been spelled Since medieval scribes still spelled according to sound, records from that era contain an enormous number of spelling variations.
 MacAskill, MacAskill, Gaskell, Gaskill, MacGaskill, MacKaskil, MacKaskill and many more.

 Early Notables of the Asgill family (pre 1700)